punctuationmarks/React-and-Django-with-Redux-and-Knox/README.md

 * Then run the server with
 ```
-python manage.py runserver
+python3 manage.py runserver
 ```

-Note : *(You might need to build the database, but probably not.
-There is no admin page.)*
+Note : *There is no admin page and no need for a superuser*